Cam Gallagher Player Props: Guardians vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 12th-ranked team ERA across all league pitching staffs (3.96).
+- The Cubs' 3.94 team ERA ranks ninth among all league pitching staffs.

-- The Cubs allow the first-fewest home runs in baseball (78 total, one per game).
+- The Cubs surrender the fewest home runs in baseball (79 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.